EJEP/datapoint-python/docs/getting-started.rst

    conn = datapoint.connection(api_key="aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee")

-This creates a `Manager Object <objects.md#manager>`__ which manages our connection and interacts with DataPoint for us, we’ll discuss Manager Objects in depth later but for now you just need to know that it looks after your API key and has a load of methods to return data from DataPoint.
+This creates a :ref:`manager` object which manages our connection and interacts with DataPoint for us, we’ll discuss Manager Objects in depth later but for now you just need to know that it looks after your API key and has a load of methods to return data from DataPoint.

 Getting data from DataPoint
 ---------------------------

 So now that we have our Manager Object with a connection to DataPoint we can request some data.
 Our goal is to request some forecast data but first we need to know the site ID for the location we want data for.
-Luckily the Manager Object has a method to return a `Site Object <objects.md#site>`__, which contains the ID among other things, from a specified latitude and longitude.
+Luckily the Manager Object has a method to return a :ref:`site` object, which contains the ID among other things, from a specified latitude and longitude.

 We can simply request a Site Object like so: